13 Best Hiking Cookware of 2026

 Pros

-• Stainless steel withstands direct flame and rough use without damage.
+• Durable stainless steel holds up to direct fire and rough use

 Cons